jordanbemmels/kelp-popGen/scripts/GERP/README_GERP.md

 ### get_ancestralDerived.R

-This R-script determines which allele is ancestral vs. derived.
+This R-script determines which allele is ancestral vs. derived, based on alignments of outgroup reference genomes to the focal species.

+### get_derivedAlleleFreqs.R

+This R-script calculates the derived allele frequencies globally, per population, and per individual, based on a VCF of genotypes of all individuals of the focal species.